Matrimonial Consulting Articles

 Telfer v.
 Telfer: Discount for Lack of Marketability Upheld on Appeal

-Posted by Louis Cercone, Jr. on November 19, 2019
+Posted on November 19, 2019

 Courts are divided on whether to allow discounts when valuing business interests in shareholder disputes and divorce cases.
 Whether discounts are equitable typically depends on state law, case facts and, ultimately, the court’s discretion.